nathanhall762/holbertonschool-web_back_end/0x02-ES6_classes/README.md

 It's worth noting that the class inheritance in javascript is different than the class inheritance in classical OOP languages, the class `extends` keyword creates a prototype-based inheritance, which is different than the class-based one.

-**You**: Write an interview answer to the next question
+## What is metaprogramming and symbols?

-**ChatGPT**: Metaprogramming is a programming technique where the program has the ability to manipulate or modify its own structure and behavior at runtime.
+ Metaprogramming is a programming technique where the program has the ability to manipulate or modify its own structure and behavior at runtime.
 In JavaScript, this can be achieved through the use of symbols, which are unique and immutable values that can be used as property keys on objects.

 Symbols can be created using the `Symbol()` function, like this: